-3 Major Reasons Why The Album Unleashed Memories is the Best Album by Lacuna Coil
+3 Major Reasons Why the Album Unleashed Memories Is the Best Album by Lacuna Coil

 About The Greatness of Unleashed Memories

 Italian heavy Gothic metal band Lacuna Coil entered the years 2000 and 2001 on an extremely high note.
 They would get even better with their second studio album called Unleashed Memories.
 This may be the band’s best album and their finest hour!
-There is a bonus edition of this album which has the five songs from their Half-life EP.
+There is a bonus edition of this album which has the five songs from their Half-life mini album.
 That extended play CD also has a short instrumental song called Trance Awake and the song called Senzafine (Without End).
 Unleashed Memories is also the first album to feature guitarist Marco Biazzi as a member.
 One point worth mentioning here is that many of you may be annoyed by the heavy accent of male vocalist Andrea Ferro when he sings alongside Cristina in the song called “To Live is to Hide.”
 You can really notice the accent when the following line is sung: “and to finish this search for the meaning.”
-The singing of Andrea shouldn’t be a deal breaker for those of you that have been familiar with Lacuna Coil’s music.
+The singing of Andrea Ferro shouldn’t be a deal breaker for those of you that have been familiar with Lacuna Coil’s music.
 This band was absolutely superb in the beginning of their career which covers the period of 1994 through 2001.
 This seven year period was the band’s peak.
 So why is Unleashed Memories the finest hour of Lacuna Coil?
 There are three major reasons why you could provide a solid argument for this.

 - The powerful, towering vocals of Cristina Scabbia